Sidebar

 Reason for Policy

 To implement Board of Regents Policy: Founding Date, Corporate Name and Seal, and University Marks.
-The University is a complex institution that is known for many things, including excellence in research and scholarship; the advancement of learning; the fostering of creativity; and the further sharing of these things among diverse constituencies through outreach and public service.
-A key aspect of representing the University's diverse body of work successfully to the larger world is the continued development and maintenance of a consistent visual and brand identity - a consistent use of University trademarks.
+The University is a complex institution that is known for many things, including excellence in research and scholarship; the advancement of learning; the fostering of creativity; and sharing through outreach and public service.
+A key aspect of representing the University's diverse body of work successfully to the larger world is the continued development and maintenance of a consistent visual and brand identity — a consistent use of University trademarks.

-A consistent use of the University's brand brings together the efforts of all who constitute the University; it unifies and strengthens the University’s reputation; and it distinguishes the University of Minnesota from other institutions of higher learning, enhancing its relationships with all constituencies, public and private.
+A consistent use of the University's brand brings together the efforts of all who are part of the University; it unifies and strengthens the University’s reputation; strengthens and adds value to University campuses, colleges, and units; and it distinguishes the University of Minnesota from other institutions of higher learning, enhancing its relationships with all constituencies, public and private.